-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of OMB Circular A-133.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance.
 Accordingly, this report is not suitable for any other purpose.

-November 10, 2015 Statesville, North Carolina Certified Public Accountants
+October 25, 2016 Statesville, North Carolina Certified Public Accountants

-Report On Compliance With Requirements Applicable To Each Major State Program And Internal Control Over Compliance In Accordance With Applicable Sections Of OMB Circular A-133 and the State Single Audit Implementation Act
+Report on Compliance with Requirements Applicable to Each Major State Program and Internal Control over Compliance in Accordance with OMB Uniform Guidance and the State Single Audit Implementation Act

-To the Board of Education Haywood County Board of Education Waynesville, North Carolina
+To the Haywood County Board of Education Waynesville, North Carolina